TheArturthur/CoppermindScraper/Cosmere/Aimia.md

 [[Hessi\|Hessi]] theorized that an [[Unmade\|Unmade]], possibly [[Dai-Gonarthis\|Dai-Gonarthis]], caused the destruction of Aimia.

 ### Modern Day
 Enough time has passed since the scouring that myths and stories about the Aimian islands and their people have spread.
 Akinah has many nicknames including "The Rock of Secrets" and "The Void's Playground", and Rosharans speculate about what it contains.
 Some individual Aimians survive, and at least some are still on the islands.
-Other cultures on Roshar are aware that non-human Aimians still exist, but generally have negative reactions to them if discovered.
+Other cultures on Roshar are aware that non-human Aimians still exist, but generally have negative reactions to them if discovered, referring to their reverse shadow as a "Voidbringer shadow".
 Legends also speak of creatures that can eat Stormlight and creatures that are living heaps of cremlings, although the latter legend has lost its association with Aimia and its immortals.
 The Sleepless have been very dedicated to protecting the Dawnshard in the time since the scouring.
 They have killed anyone who gets near to discovering their secrets, with a total death toll numbering in the hundreds.
 They even built a fake version of the city of Akinah, following the same cymatic pattern as the original, in order to build a ruined Oathgate replica, in hopes of dissuading anyone who manages to get that far from returning.
 The real Oathgate remains functional, albeit locked, underneath the replica.
 Very recently, perhaps coinciding with the arrival of the Everstorm, the protective storm around Akinah has weakened somewhat.
 As a result of this, the ship *First Dreams* was able to approach Akinah, but the crew was poisoned by one of the Sleepless, who was actively preventing humans from reaching the island.
 The Sleepless said that it was protecting a secret that could lead to the "end of worlds".
 Kaza made it to shore and saw a larkin, or perhaps a hordeling with the appearance of a larkin, and the faked ruins of Akinah before dying.
 Recently, scouting parties have been sent to the main island and found it quite barren.
 The Royal Navy of Thaylenah has set up outposts there just in case.